 ALERT!
 Heat stroke is a true medical emergency.
 It is often fatal when not treated promptly or properly.

-Fit Tip: If drinking the 8-12 cups of fluid is difficult, you can get some necessary fluids from eating fruits and vegetables.
-For example, water-rich foods include lettuce which is 95% water, watermelon 92%, oranges 88%, and apples are 84% water.
-Another reason to eat your 3-4 fruits and 5 veggies every day!
+Water-rich foods, such as lettuce is 95% water, watermelon 92%, oranges 88%, and apples are 84% water.
+Another reason to eat your 3 fruits and 5+ veggies every day!